jcivitel/django_insumate/docs/quickstart/README.md

 4. Run the following command to start the services:
   `docker-compose up -d`
-5. The Insumate application will be available at `http://localhost:8000`.
+5. The Insumate application will be available at `http://<ip-of-your-docker>`.

 6. To stop the services, run: `docker-compose down`

-## Additional Notes
+>  [!NOTE]
-- The MariaDB data is persisted in the `./mysql` directory.
+> - The MariaDB data is persisted in the `./mysql` directory.
-- The Insumate service depends on both MariaDB and Redis services being healthy/started.
+> - The Insumate service depends on both MariaDB and Redis services being healthy/started.